US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-Days 7 & 8 - Khwai
+Days 6 & 7 - Khwai Community Area

 Includes breakfast, lunch and dinner.

-Day 9 - Savuti
+Day 8 - Savuti

 Includes breakfast, lunch and dinner.

-Days 10 & 11 - Savuti
+Days 9 & 10 - Savuti

-Central to this productive wildlife area is the unpredictable Savuti Channel with flows from the Linyanti's waterways into the heart of Chobe, resulting in the Savuti Marsh.
+Central to this productive wildlife area is the unpredictable Savuti Channel which flows from the Linyanti's waterways into the heart of Chobe, resulting in the Savuti Marsh.
 Records show that when David Livingstone first visited Savuti in the early 1850's the channel was flowing.
 By 1879 the channel had stopped and the Marsh began to dry out.
 The river began again in the late 1950's, drying up once more around 1980.
-No one's quite sure whether rain fall or tectonic plate movements cause the changes, but in 2008 the channel became a clear waterway once more, creating a habitat for hippo and attracting a myriad of water birds.
-Savuti has always been famous for its wildlife in the dry season - especially for its large population of bull elephant; but the change in landscape and the renewal of a water source means that animal species are now relatively prevalent year round making it one of the top Botswana safari destinations.
-The Savuti Marsh has also begun to flood, with waters creeping towards the skeletons of long dead Camelthorn trees which have dotted this landmark since they were drowned in the waters at least 40 years ago.
+No one's quite sure whether rain fall or tectonic plate movements cause these changes but in 2008 the channel became a waterway once more, creating a habitat for hippo and attracting a myriad of aquatic birds.
+Sadly 2014/15 were drier years and the channel has dried up again.

+Savuti has always been famous for its wildlife - especially for its large population of bull elephant and large lion prides.
 In addition to a wide variety of herbivores, predators are numerous here: lion are often sighted and cheetah and wild dog range through the open plains.
-However, unlike the vast majority of Botswana, Savuti is not a totally flat landscape.
+Unlike the vast majority of Botswana, Savuti is not a totally flat landscape.
 Large outcrops of volcanic rock reach up out of the Kalahari sands, towering over the endless savannah.
-These hills provide the perfect habitat for leopard and unusually for the country, even the diminutive klipspringer antelope can be seen amongst the boulders from time to time.
+These hills provide the perfect habitat for leopard and, unusually for the country, even the diminutive klipspringer antelope can be seen amongst the boulders from time to time.

 Includes breakfast, lunch and dinner.

-Day 12 - Chobe River & Livingstone
+Day 11 - Chobe River & Livingstone

 This river supports a large number of wildlife species but is particularly renowned for its herds of elephants and buffalo which sometimes gather along the river in their hundreds to drink during the heat of the day.
 A boat trip will give you a hippo's eye view of the surrounding countryside and provide good opportunities to see all manner of wildlife drinking from the river.
 Birdlife abounds here, and depending on the time of year there are numerous rarities awaiting discovery.